jennyzeng/Notes/CS171/quiz4/quiz4Review.md

 - **Training Set**: Example input-output pairs, from which to discover a hypothesis
 - **Unsupervised Learning**: Agent learns patterns in the input with no explicit feedback
 - **Overfitting**: Choose an over-complex model based on irrelevant data patterns
+- **Support Vector Machine: **Current most-popular "off-the-shelf" supervised learning method.

+#### True or False
+True:
+- A decision tree can learn and represent any Boolean function.
+- Overfitting is a general phenomenon that occurs with most of all types of learners.
+- An agent is learning if it improves its performance on future tasks after making observations about the world.

+False:
+- The information gain from an attribute A is how much classifier accuracy improves when attribute A is added to the example feature vectors in the training set.
+- Cross-validation is a way to imrpove the accuracy of a learned hypothesis by reducing over-fitting using Ockham's razor.

 ### Decision Tree
 ![decisionTree](decisionTree.png "" "width:60%")